rackerlabs/otter/api-docs/rst/dev-guide/glossary.rst

     in response to variations in workload.

 **Scaling Group**
-    A scaling group identifies servers and load balancers or stacks that are managed by a scaling policy.
+    A scaling group identifies units that are managed by a scaling policy.

 **Scaling Policy**
     A scaling policy manages a scaling group.

+**Scaling Unit**
+    Either a server or stack, depending on the launch configuration of a scaling group.
+Added or removed during a scaling event.

 **Session persistence**
     A feature of the load balancing service that attempts to force